Card Sorting: How to Uncover Mental Models & Inform UX Decisions

 Unmoderated card sorting

-These sessions can be quicker and easier to organize as they don’t require facilitators, and you can use online card sorting tools such as Maze to conduct remote card tests and collect insights.
+Unmoderated sessions can be quicker and easier to organize as they don’t require facilitators, and you can use digital card sorting tools such as Maze for conducting remote card sorting.

 I find unmoderated card sorting is best when you want to see results from a large number of users, for example how an existing IA works through closed card sorting, or you want to get as many ideas possible through open card sorting.